 The transaction is subject to the application of the procedure on transactions with significant related parties.
-The Boards of Directors of Astaldi and Webuild will therefore approve the transaction and the related mutual commitments together with the single demerger project subject to a reasoned opinion of the respective related parties committees on the corporate interest in completing the transaction and on the substantial fairness and propriety of the related conditions.
+The boards of directors of Astaldi and Webuild will therefore approve the transaction and the related mutual commitments together with the single demerger project subject to a reasoned opinion of the respective related parties committees on the corporate interest in completing the transaction and on the competitiveness and substantial propriety of the related conditions.